Azure Germany in CSP for Microsoft Cloud Germany

-CSP partners are the first point of contact for their customers’ needs and are at the centre of the customer relationship.
+CSP partners are the first point of contact for their customers’ needs and the centre of the customer relationship.
 Partners are able to build stronger relationships with their customers by managing the end-to-end experience.

 - Provisioning – Directly provision customers and subscriptions and manage services through new portals and accompanying APIs.

 - Management – Through multi-tenant capabilities, partners are able to manage all of their customers’ subscriptions across services.